 A company employs Jens (for a minimum of 20 hours per week for at least three months) in August 2024.
 After seven months of work, Jens applies to take unpaid leave (not paid annual leave, sick leave or parental leave) in February, March and May 2025.
 Since Jens will not work at least 20 hours per week in February, March and May, his employer is not entitled to Growth Support during these months.
 However, the company remains entitled to Growth Support for April, June and the following 13 months.
 The subsidy period of up to 24 months cannot be extended.

-If you are a sole trader and hired your first employee before 1 May 2024, you are not entitled to Growth Support for that individual under the new rules.
-However, you can continue to receive Growth Support on compensation of up to SEK 25,000 per calendar month during the first 24 months of employment.
-To claim this subsidy, enter an X in box 062 of your PAYE return.
+If you are a sole trader and hired your first employee before 1 May 2024, you can continue to receive Growth Support on compensation of up to SEK 25,000 per calendar month during the first 24 months of employment.
+Starting with the reporting period January 2026, you can apply for a refund of employer contributions reported for the employee, with the exception of the pension contribution (10.21 per cent) on compensation up to SEK 25, 000 per calendar month according to the transitional rules.
 You pay the full rate of employer contributions (31.42%) on compensation above SEK 25,000.

 A limited company can be considered a sole proprietorship even if salary has been paid out to a part-owner or a family member of a part-owner.
 However, Growth Support is not valid for the salary of a part-owner or one of their family members.